iscumd/robot_state_controller/robot_state_controller.md

 `./src/robot_state_controller.cpp`

 ## Summary
- Encapsulates the current operating state of the robot.
+ Encpasulates the current operating state of the robot.
 These are states like: ACTIVE, KILLED, PAUSED ect.
 These can be modified by a service, and consumed via a publisher.

 ## Topics